GoldenbergLab/naming-and-documentation-conventions/README.md

 ### Repository Names

-A lab's GitHub organization hosts many repositories that we use to collaborate.
-Each repository name should represent the most general possible description for that project.
+The general structure of repository names is:

+[KEYWORD]-general-description-of-project-[LEADNAME]

 Some examples:

-- `count-cats-survey-analysis`
+- `analysis-count-cats-survey-jonas`
-- `three-body-problem-data-download`
+- `download-three-body-problem-data-zi`
-- `ameeting-model`
+- `model-ameeting-amit`

 **Sturcture of name**

-In addition all repository names **must start with** one of the following terms:
+Starting keywords include:

 - `task`: refers to JavaScript/MATLAB/Python tasks
 - `analysis`: all sorts of analysis and data processing